ashishguptaiitb/chrome-extn-clipboard-to-url/README.md

 - Search on our doc site.
 - Search on Google.com.
-- Copy-paste the file path in the browser address bar, add `docs.kore.ai/` string before it, and remove `.mdx` extension from the end.
+- Copy-paste the file path in the browser address bar, add domain name (`docs.kore.ai/` or a stage link) string before it, and remove `.mdx` extension from the end.

 **That's too many clicks and keypresses, but not anymore**!